arinal/forex-mtl/README.md

 ## Approach

-`oneframe` service supports multiple pairs of queries in one GET request.
-Instead of asking for only one rate of AUD to USD, we can also ask for other rates like GBP to USD, JPY to AUD, etc.
+`oneframe` service supports multiple pairs of queries in one `GET` request.
+Instead of asking for only one rate of AUD to USD, we can also ask for other rates at once like GBP to USD, JPY to AUD, etc.
 To get the most benefits out of this, Forex will literally take every permutation of our supported currencies and caches all the rate results from `oneframe`.
 This will only work if our supported currencies are minimal.
-In trying to query all of 22350 combinations of the currencies in the world in single GET to `oneframe`, it didn't work well.
-Given that our server only supports 14 currencies, the permutation is 182 and luckily still in the acceptable range of the `oneframe` server.
+Querying all of 22350 currency combinations in the world in a single GET to `oneframe` doesn't sound like a good plan, but given that our server only supports 14 currencies, the permutation is 182 and luckily still in the acceptable range of the `oneframe` server.

 The main goals of forex are two-fold:
 - Overcome the limitations of 1000 invocations per day that the `oneframe` server gives.